Further information released by the New Zealand Ministry of Foreign Affairs and Trade

 Another surprise is the requirement for New Zealand to provide a system of 'patent linkage' in which the owner of a pharmaceutical patent will be notified if regulatory approval is sought for a generic version of their drug.
 It will then be up to the patent owner to take action though.

-As reported in our alert of 6 October, extension of the data exclusivity period was a controversial, if misunderstood issue during the negotiations.
+Extension of the data exclusivity period was a controversial, if misunderstood issue during the negotiations.
 While data exclusivity for pharmaceuticals remains at five years, 10 years of protection will be required for agricultural chemicals.
 The Agricultural Compounds and Veterinary Medicines Amendment Bill, introduced to Parliament in August, already changes this from five to eight years, so only minor tweaks will be required to comply.

 The new information clarifies the implementation of the extension of copyright protection from 50 to 70 years from the death of the author.
 The extension will not apply to works that are already in the public domain.
 Performers such as musicians and actors will also receive some new exclusive rights.
 The technical protection measures (digital locks) that protect copyright works will be better protected, although still able to be broken for legitimate purposes.